AngryMaciek/angry-vim/README.md

 ---

-vim -u NONE -c "helptags ALL" -c q how to test helptags?
+test helptags?
+test on Linux